Find out more about Bob Atkinson

 You will need to speak to your tour operator.
 However, normal cancellation and amendment fees will be incurred should you wish to move destinations, dates or just cancel.

 I have made independent arrangements to travel to the country – do I have any rights?

 If you cancel your trip you may lose money if the travel companies you have booked with are not offering free cancellation.
 Many do not.

 Airline tickets are usually non-refundable for the lowest-priced tickets.
 Some accommodation can be cancelled free of charge or at a low cost.
 The same is true for car hire.

 Refer to your documentation or contact your travel company for full terms and conditions.

 Can I claim for any losses from an insurer?

-It is highly unlikely that you will be able to claim from any insurer for any losses.
-This is because many have a clause that prevents claims due to civil unrest, revolutions or other such situations.
+It is highly unlikely that you will be able to claim from any insurer for any losses as simply deciding you no longer want to travel is not a valid reason to make a claim.

 Any claims as a result of terrorism, civil unrest, revolutions or other such situations are never normally successful either.